m15-ai/TrooperAI/README.md

 ## Conclusion

 The project was a success.
 Both the streaming and batch architectures ( `server.py`and `server-batch.py` files) were capable of providing low enough latency to make possible a reasonable conversation with TrooperAI. `Gemma3:1b` and `Qwen2.5:0.5b` models provided acceptable performance.
-The Gemma2 model was able to provide a more direct, authoritarian persona, while Qwen2.5 was faster, but generally provided a more friendly interaction.
+The Gemma3 model was able to provide a more direct, authoritarian persona, while Qwen2.5 was faster, but generally provided a more friendly interaction.
 The programmable `System Message` is key in tuning your desired personality.
-I decided on Vosk for STT, although i did extensive testing with faster-whisper.
+I decided on Vosk for STT, although I did extensive testing with faster-whisper.
 Piper gave excellent performance for TTS.

 ## Features